gvkolmakov/qml-api/README.md

 ## **5. Tribute.**

-The development of this technology is supported by the National Science Foundation, Partnership For Innovation program, award NSF TIP #2141058, City University of New York, see the details at: https://www.nsf.gov/awardsearch/showAward?AWD_ID=2141058&HistoricalAwards=false
+The development of this technology is supported in part by the National Science Foundation, Partnership For Innovation program, award NSF TIP #2141058, City University of New York, see the details at: https://www.nsf.gov/awardsearch/showAward?AWD_ID=2141058&HistoricalAwards=false

 Will be happy to get your feedback.